 -s, --search <propfilter> search expression in "double quotes", use single quote to signify string value, use p.\<FEATUREPROP> or f.\

---spatial indicate to make spatial search on the space
+--spatial make a spatial search on the space

---radius <radius> indicate to make radius spatial search or to thicken input geometry (in meters)
+--radius <radius> indicate a radius for a spatial search, or to thicken the input linestring or polygon (in meters)

---geometry <geometry> geometry file to upload for spatial query (single feature in geojson file)
+--geometry <geometry> geometry file to upload for a spatial query (single feature in geojson file)

 -h, --help display help for command